fauxnemic/fauxnemic.github.io/about.markdown

 permalink: /about/
 ---

 Canadian immigrant to the US.
 Middle-aged, cis, white, (mostly) heterosexual guy.
-Married (twice), with a 18yo and a 32yo.
+(Re-)Married, with 18 and 32 year old kids.
 I've tried starting up a place to write online a few times now, and they've all fizzled.
 Hopefully I'll stick with this one.
-Github Pages-plus-Jekyll is low-friction, and it can just sit there if I fall away from it for a while.
+This Github Pages approach is low-friction, and it can just sit there if I fall away from it for a while.

 My academic background is in cognitive science, by way of computer science and linguistics (pencil/paper and computational), along with a smattering of physics and philosophy.
 I did a year of postdoctoral work looking at information theoretic approaches to some aspects of language change, then bailed for industry money.
 At work I do AI-adjacent things (mostly speech related) for a Bay Area company (the cliches write themselves).